Your Guide to Running Stronger & Faster

 Formal Biography | Sarah Cuff, R.H.N.

-Sarah is a Registered Holistic Nutritionist and founder of Eat 2 Run Sports Nutrition with over 14 years of experience coaching clients in fitness, nutrition and running and 6 years experience delivering inspirational and informative talks, presentations and workshops.
-She is also the Better Bodies Studio resident sports nutritionist and Instructor of Sports Nutrition at the Canadian School of Natural Nutrition in Vancouver, BC.
+Sarah is a Registered Holistic Nutritionist and founder of Eat 2 Run Sports Nutrition with over 15 years of experience coaching clients in fitness, nutrition and running and 7 years experience delivering inspirational and informative talks, presentations and workshops.
+She is also an Instructor of Sports Nutrition at the Canadian School of Natural Nutrition in Vancouver, BC.

 Specializing specifically in sports nutrition for runners over the past 7 years, Sarah designs personalized dietary programs to help clients reach their goals, improve their performance and achieve optimal health.
 She also regularly gives seminars and workshops for organizations wishing to provide their employees/members with the motivation and tools required to adopt transformative healthy habits.

 Sarah was educated at the Canadian School of Natural Nutrition and through canfitpro Canadian Fitness Professionals.
 She also received a BA from the University of Ottawa.

-As a passionate runner, Sarah has completed 22 marathons with a current PB of 3:30:31, a handful of ultra-marathons including three 100-milers (PB of 23:03:41), as well as many more half-marathons, 10k’s, 8k’s and 5k’s over 15 years of running.
+As a passionate runner, Sarah has completed 24 marathons (PB of 3:30:31) and a handful of ultra-marathons including three 100-milers (PB of 23:03:41), as well as many more half-marathons, 10k’s, 8k’s and 5k’s over 15 years of running.
 She lives and trains with her husband and furkids in Vancouver, BC.